 ‘Future Ready Fund’ Industry Supported Scholarships at Tech Futures Lab

-48 experts from companies leading the way in innovation and transformation in New Zealand have contributed to a scholarship fund enabling a first tranche of 10 recipients to access funding of 25% off their tuition fees for Tech Futures Lab’s full-time Master of Technological Futures starting in November.
+48 experts from companies leading the way in innovation and transformation in New Zealand have contributed to a scholarship fund enabling a first tranche of 10 recipients to access funding of 25% off their tuition fees for Tech Futures Lab’s Master of Technological Futures starting in November.

 General Manager of award-winning Tech Futures Lab, Sarah Hindle says the overwhelming industry support demonstrates the real value of skills developed through capability building at the privately-owned Graduate School.

 “We are thrilled at the ongoing support from our industry partners who contribute their time, content, facilitation and mentoring to our programmes.
 Now with the Future Ready Fund, their generosity enables even more people to radically alter their career trajectories, get future-ready and thrive in the digital economy.”

 Since its inception, Tech Futures Lab has carved out market distinction through their large partner network which enables its candidates to tap into the most contemporary thought and practice in business, technology and innovation.

 “When Tech Futures Lab approached us to facilitate a session for the students of their Master's program, it was a no brainer.
 We are both focused on how thinking and working differently can help people navigate fast-changing environments.
 Sharing what we've learnt and what we do at Xero was just one way in which we were able to give back,” said Ryan Ghisi, General Manager of Global People Programmes, Xero.

 Supporting businesses include enterprises like Xero and IBM, through to NZ-owned disruptors Simplicity and Sharesies.

 Managing Director of Simplicity, Sam Stubbs says he values the Lab’s human-centred approach to disruptive technologies and new business models.